United States Navy

-The United States Navy (USN) is the maritime service branch of the United States Armed Forces.
-It is the world's most powerful navy with the largest displacement, at 4.5 million tons in 2021.
+The United States Navy (USN) is the maritime service branch of the United States Armed Forces and is designated as the navy of the United States in the Constitution.
+With 290 combat vessels, it is the world's second largest navy, behind the People's Liberation Army Navy, and by far the largest by displacement, at 4.5 million tons in 2021.
 It has the world's largest aircraft carrier fleet, with eleven in service, one undergoing trials, two new carriers under construction, and six other carriers planned as of 2024.
-With 336,978 personnel on active duty and 101,583 in the Ready Reserve, the U.S. Navy is the third largest of the United States military service branches in terms of personnel.
-It has 299 deployable combat vessels and about 4,012 operational aircraft as of 18 July 2023.
-The U.S. Navy is a part of the United States Department of Defense and is one of six armed forces of the United States and one of eight uniformed services of the United States.
+The Navy is a part of the Department of Defense and is one of six armed forces and eight uniformed services of the United States.